FarukIm/RottenPear/README.md

 ## After download

-Next, you should navigate to the Client directory within your terminal and install all dependencies by running:
+Next, you should navigate to the RottenPear directory within your terminal and install all dependencies by running:

 ```
 npm install